soda-mpc/soda-contracts/README.md

 * Execution Instructions:
 To execute the tests script, follow these steps:

-    * Navigate to Main Directory (Devnet):
+    * Navigate to Main Directory (soda-contracts):

-        Open your terminal or command prompt and navigate to the main directory of your project, which is named Devnet.
+        Open your terminal or command prompt and navigate to the main directory of your project, which is named soda-contracts.

     * Execute the Script: